shivansh-yashasvi/Project-6--SmallTalks-End-to-End-Encrypted-Summarizer-Chat/readme.md

 Session in Express applications are best managed using [express-session](https://github.com/expressjs/session) package.
 Session data are stored locally on your computer, while it's stored in the database on the production environment.
 Session data will be deleted upon logging out.

 ### User Authentication<a name="auth"></a>
-User can login using either a username and password, or login via a social account.
-User authentication is done using [Passport](https://github.com/jaredhanson/passport).
-Passport has extensive, and step-by-step [documentation](http://passportjs.org/docs/) on how to implement each way of authentication.
+User can login using either a username and password.

 ### Sockets<a name="sockets"></a>
 Having an active connection opened between the client and the server so client can send and receive data.
 This allows real-time communication using TCP sockets.
 This is made possible by [Socket.io](https://github.com/socketio/socket.io).